 It can also help if you know another homeschooling, or musically-focused parent, who knows how to play an instrument or sing themselves.

 Heck, it may even be possible for you to trade subjects with each other!
 For example, you could ‘barter’ with them to teach their children math or English in exchange for them teaching your child some music lessons at no cost.
 A novel way of meeting other homeschool parents, while incorporating music education into your child’s curriculum.

 Last, but definitely not least, music and the arts are prevalent in almost every community, so it won’t hurt to reach out and discover what sort of extracurricular musical activities you can find that may be more of a non-home, non-traditional school setting, yet still provide that musical education you seek for your children.

 Community theatres can be a wonderful resource for this, as many theaters and performing arts companies welcome and encourage children to participate in learning workshops, practice groups, classes, and, in some cases, performances.
 Fabulous for a child with an interest in the performing arts.

 Another wonderful reason to look into community theater, or outside music activities, is that it invites your child to interact with other children in an educational setting.

 Homeschooling can occasionally breed a sense of isolation, especially if you only have one child.
 Involving them in community art projects will help break them out of their shell(s) to experience concepts like public speaking, as they’d learn to speak, sing, and perform on stage before an audience.

 Music education is essential

-Musical education should not be overlooked in a homeschool curriculum.
-It can seem as though it is a less important subject than math or science, but studies have proven that a background in music can actually help propels students in other subjects.
+Musical education should never be overlooked in a homeschool curriculum.
+Although it may be regarded as a less important subject than, for instance, math or science, studies have proven that music education can actually help propel students forward in other subjects.